EnigmaCurry/blogofile.com/_documentation/intro.rst

 * Blogofile is **secure**, there's nothing executable on the server.
 * Blogofile works **offline**, especially when managed with git, your entire blog can go with you anywhere.
 This also makes backups dirt simple.
 * Blogofile is **file based**, so you can edit it with your favorite text editor, not some crappy web interface.
-* Automatic deployment with git.
+* Seamless :ref:`git-integration`.
 Publish to your blog with a simple "git push".

 .. _install-blogofile: